Hour-long guided tours introduce you to the complex life of Mary Todd Lincoln. Tour her girlhood home to learn more about this fascinating first lady!

 Cash, Check, Visa, MasterCard, Discover, and American Express are accepted.

 Photography without a flash is welcome.
+Video and audio recordings are not permitted.

 The Mary Todd Lincoln House is partially wheelchair accessible.
 The first floor of the museum can be reached via a handicap lift and is wheelchair navigable.
 Please ask staff for access to the lift.
 The second floor is not wheelchair accessible.
-There are 21 steps to the second floor.
+There are twenty-one steps to the second floor.
 A photo album of the upstairs is available for visitors who are unable to or choose not to tour the upstairs.

 Written copies of the tour's key points and artifacts are available for the hearing impaired for use during the guided tour.